-The shallow till wells that are not designated as Affected Wells and are adjacent only to lined disposal units will be monitored for the parameters on Permit Tables K-1 to K-3 only if the leachate elevation in a lined unit is above the shallow till contact zone at the unit.
-Normally, the leachate elevation is below the shallow till contact zone because the RCRA Hazardous Waste Permit requires keeping the leachate level from rising more than 1 foot above the top liner and this level is below the screen bottom of these shallow till wells.
-In the unlikely event that the leachate level in a lined unit rises above the screen bottom of a shallow till well (e.g., due to a prolonged problem with the leachate management system), the shallow till well will be monitored for the parameters on Permit Table K-1 to K-3 on a schedule to be determined in consultation with Ohio EPA based on the nature of the problem and the response actions taken to address the problem.
-A comparison of current leachate levels and the leachate compliance levels to the contact zones adjacent to each landfill unit is provided in Appendix I, which shows that the leachate levels at the lined disposal units are all below the shallow till contact zone.
+When the average interior leachate level in a SWMU is below the average level of the exterior shallow till contact zone, shallow till wells that are not designated as Affected Wells will be monitored annually for water levels only, and Affected Wells will be monitored annually for water levels and biennially for the constituents with concentrations that exceed the cumulative cancer risk or HI limit.
+The reduction in monitoring when the leachate level is below the shallow till contact zone is appropriate because leachate cannot migrate into the shallow till zone under this condition.
+Normally, the leachate elevation in lined SWMUs is below the shallow till contact zone because the RCRA Hazardous Waste Permit requires keeping the leachate level from rising more than 1 foot above the top liner, and this level is below the screen bottom of the shallow till wells.
+A comparison of current leachate levels and the leachate compliance levels to the contact zones adjacent to each landfill unit is included in Appendix I, which shows that the current leachate levels at the lined disposal units are all below the shallow till contact zone.

+The leachate elevation in the lined SWMUs will be monitored quarterly.
+In the unlikely event that the leachate level in a lined unit rises above the screen bottom of a shallow till well (e.g., due to a prolonged problem with the leachate management system) at any time after the last groundwater monitoring event, the shallow till well will be monitored for the parameters on Permit Table K-1 to K-3 on a schedule to be determined in consultation with Ohio EPA based on the nature of the problem and the response actions taken to address the problem.